crossplane/oam-kubernetes-runtime/design/one-pager-trait-workload-interaction-mechanism.md

 in the workload and trait CR it emits.
 In addition, we will provide a helper library so that trait controller developers can locate the resources they need with a simple function call.
 Here is the list of changes that we propose.
-1. Add an optional field called `oamAware` to the `traitDefinition` schema.
-The trait owner needs to declare that a trait relies on the OAM trait/workload interaction mechanism in its corresponding `traitDefinition`.
-In our example, the new trait definition would look like below.
+1. Add an optional field called `nativeTrait` to the `traitDefinition` schema.
+This is for the trait owner to declare that a trait is native to the OAM trait system instead of importing from an existing operator.
+This field indicates that the trait owner can modify the trait's operator.
+It implies that the trait relies on the OAM trait/workload interaction mechanism.
+In our example , the trait definition would look like below.
      ```yaml
        apiVersion: core.oam.dev/v1alpha2
        kind: TraitDefinition
        metadata:
          name: manualscalertraits.core.oam.dev
        spec:
-         oamAware: true
+         nativeTrait: true
          definitionRef:
            name: manualscalertraits.core.oam.dev
      ```